Bluppp/Bluppp/README.md

 ## Hi there 👋

-- Student
+- Student for Netherlands
-- 🌱 I’m currently learning how to hack and learning linux
+- Currently I'm learning hacking and also a bit Linux 🌱
-- How to contact me: imBlupp@outlook.com
+- How to contact me: imblupp@outlook.com